- June 25, 2019

 - Don’t over-leverage

-Here it is: Embrace the fact that wins and losses come in random distribution.
+Embrace the fact that winning trades and losing trades come in random distribution.

-This means that we don’t know if the next trade is going to hit our targets or register a loss.
-In fact, we don’t know if the next 3 or 5 trades will win or lose.
+This means that we don’t know if the next trade is going to be a profitable trade or whether price will hit our stop loss In fact, we don’t know if the next 3 or 5 trades will win or lose.

-What we do know is that it will win OR lose.
+What we do know is that it will win or lose – we will have a result.

 Can you see how understanding that basic fact makes it crazy to risk too much on the next trade?